How many days a week you should work out if your goal is to:

 The Bottom Line On How Many Days A Week You Should Workout

 The ideal number of times you should exercise is individual and different for everyone.

-You should aim to find a workout routine that fits your schedule, and you can maintain over the long haul.
+You should aim to find a workout routine that fits your schedule, and you can maintain over the long run.